 Same for book titles such as such as How to Survive as an Artist.
 The hell with survival; how about we all prosper?

 What we can get from the art marketing gurus is the wisdom of appealing to the hearts and souls of collectors rather than expecting them to love our work because we love making it.

-Just as most young people are looking to meet someone, most serious buyers are on the lookout, consciously or not, for great art.
+Just as most young people are looking to meet someone, most avid collectors are on the lookout, consciously or not, for great art.

 The trick is to get them to discover your art and not someone else’s.

 As in the feeling that they’ve found a hidden treasure that the rest of the world hasn’t yet.

 If you’re too self-involved or aggressive you’ll turn them off.

 If you’re too modest you’ll devalue your work.

 And while the following is hardly an exhaustive list, in my experience, these are the things that collectors respond to most: